Principle 8: Families Need To Be Informed About Their Child Or Young Person's Healthcare

 • some parents want to protect their child or young person from distressing information (such as the likelihood of pain, possible side effects, disability or death) or think that the young person would be unable to cope with this information

-Parents are generally the best advocates for their children.
-Even with young people, it is advisable for parents and carers to be a part of the decision making.
-Staff need to work with each family individually and provide the information they need to provide the best support possible for their child.
+Parents are generally the best advocates for their tamariki.
+Even with rangatahi, it is advisable for parents and carers to be a part of the decision making.
+Staff need to work with each whānau individually and provide the information they need to provide the best support possible for their child.

 Partnership with parents and children

 As parents or carers, you will probably know more about your child or young person's health than anyone else.
 You have the main responsibility for and influence on your child.
-You can expect health professionals to recognise this and respect:

 • your values and skills as parents or carers

-• the ways you do things
+• the way you do things

 You can expect a plan to be developed with you which: